Technical Integration

 Data reports in JSON |

-See Client Services for the complete list of Payroll Console commands.
+See Client SDK for the complete list of Payroll Console commands.